agarwalutkarsh554/RepoOfTime/README.md

 >>>>>>> 4dab9f2 (Change Readmes)
 Random coding projects that I do sometimes.
 Trying things out or following docs.microsoft.com tutorials.
+This is also a place where people can learn how each languages work and improve the code so novices can learn who the code works.

+## Code of Conduct

+Read CODE_OF_CONDUCT.md before contributing.

 ## Contributing